1. Contact the GSAS Office of Academic and Student Affairs (OASA)

 Approval is then needed at the FAS level from:

 - for discussion among your faculty peers from across the arts and sciences.

-6. The Office of Academic Program Review (Office of the Provost)
+6. The Office of Academic Program Review and Assessment (Office of the Provost)

 - where the staff there will work with you to ensure compliance with New York State Education Department standards.